-If you are homeless or can't make it to the local food bank during class times, or you are low on your EBT card we are here for you.
+If you can't afford groceries, are low on your EBT card, or are unsheltered and can't make it to the local food bank during class times, we are here

-We know you can't do your best in class on an empty stomach and we want you to make it to the finish line!
+We know you can't do your best in class on an empty stomach and we want to make sure you make it to the finish line!

 If you are in urgent need to access the pantry, please visit the Office of Student Life in JMB 125 or email Monica.Lundberg@seattlecolleges.edu to schedule an appointment.